sainioan/Webshop/README.md

 # Webshop

 A simple webshop by using Django framework

 ## Instructions

+### For Mac/Linux

 virtualenv venv
 source venv/bin/activate